Not getting a good night’s sleep is a serious problem, but help is at hand.

 Sophrology is a journey and your practitioner will develop a session plan with you to suit your needs.
 If you visit a Sophrologist for the first time you will discuss your past health history, any current issues that are adding stress or anxiety, and what sleeping problems you are encountering.
 The practitioner then will devise with you an action plan with the goal of improving the quality of your sleep.
 The plan consists of simple Sophrology exercises to do at home, lifestyle advice and goal setting.

-To learn more about Sophrology or book a session please email [email protected]
+To learn more about Sophrology or book a session please book online here or email us at [email protected]